emacs-helm/helm-firefox/README.md

 Of course as the script use emacsclient you need an emacs session with a server running along with firefox to make this working.

+Also to come back to firefox when you select a bookmark or abort with C-g this script is using wmctrl program, so you should install it.
+By default the script is assuming the firefox executable is "firefox", to modify this you can add to your env vars in .profile or .bashrc:

+    export FIREFOXEXE="name of your firefox executable"